TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Core/Configuration/AfterFlexFormDataStructureIdentifierInitializedEvent.rst

 This example is available in our
 `examples extension <https://github.com/TYPO3-Documentation/t3docs-examples>`__.

-Registration of the Events in the extension's :file:`Services.yaml`:
+Registration of the events in the extension's :file:`Services.yaml`:

 ..  code-block:: yaml
     :caption: EXT:examples/Configuration/Services.yaml